 A few weeks ago saw in Mental Health Awareness week and the fact that we have to dedicate a whole week to it proves that we have a long way to go in ridding the stigmas attached to these life-altering conditions.

 I’ve never written a post about this before and rarely even talk about it on social media.
 My friends know I have anxiety but unless you’re really close to me, you probably don’t know the story.
 I’m in no way sympathy seeking with this post; I don’t want sympathy because I’m actually in a very good place right now and have experienced a lot of positives along my journey of anxiety.
 But… Like millions of people before and after me, I too want to help rid these rotten stigmas and maybe, just maybe, help someone going through the same thing.
+There are many different ways to help manage your anxiety, if you’re struggling, always seek help from doctors, therapists or try alternative products from places like Finest Labs.

 Without going into too much detail, my anxiety started after a bout of the flu in October 2011.
 I’d never had the flu before (I know right, go me!) so it struck me down like a bolt of lightening.
 I was bed bound for about 2 weeks which completely threw me because before that I was always out and about, at work, sixth form and clubbing with my friends.
 After being in bed for so long, I was petrified to go anywhere in case I felt how I did when I was ill; sick, dizzy and faint.